From top: Fairuza (The Craft); Kathleen Hannah (Punk Singer); Sianoa Smit-McPhee (Cheerleaders) |

 sans food co-op meeting sanctimony,

-but yet with fierce tribal howling, smite them!
+but yet with fierce tribal howling:

-Kathleen Hannah, make slam dancing safer for women!
+Kathleen Hannah, make slam-dancing safer for women!

 Kathleen Hannah, inspire legions of xeroxed fanzines.